One of my favourite parts about the Disney Parks is the spontaneity of a vacation day.

 Additional Options

-- Hollywood Studios is all about the quick service, so don’t worry too much about table service and advanced dining reservations.
+Hollywood Studios is all about the quick service, so don’t worry too much about table service and advanced dining reservations.
 In fact, most times I’ve been able to score walk-ups at The Hollywood Brown Derby for its patio.
 Although a limited menu, the food is still awesome.
+The other spot at the Studios to look forward to is ABC Commissary, as it’s great to have AC and reasonable food.